 - Perfect in any room where increased viewing height is preferable

 - Allows more shelf space for AV components

 - More expensive than basic glass TV stands

 - Some models have weak cable management

 - TV mount stands with single pole designs may have flimsy shelving

 - More complicated due to the need to match your TV to the bracket

 A flat-screen TV stand with a mount might be the best choice for your circumstances.

 Once you understand the different types of TV stands available to you, you may decide that the flexibility and looks of a TV stand that comes with its own mount is perfect for your room.

-However, consider all the different types that are available before you make your choice, or you may end up making the wrong choice for you.
+However, consider all the different types available before you make your choice, or you may make the wrong choice for you.